rj-040/stl-info/README.md

 # General Information

 Information about the Simple ToDo List app.
-This repo contains all info required by Appstore Connect, published on Github Pages.
+This repo contains all info required by Appstore Connect.

 # Privacy